 The Fund's investments are allocated across a range of asset classes.
 The largest allocation is to equities which also accounts for the majority of the investment risk taken by the Fund.
 Over the long term, equities are expected to outperform other liquid asset classes, particularly bonds.
-Allocation to asset classes other than equities and bonds allows the Fund to gain exposure to other forms of return which can help to reduce the overall volatility of the portfolio.
-These assets are in the main lower correlated (do not necessary follow the direction) to equities and are expected to generate returns broadly similar over the long term and so allocation to these can maintain the expected return and assist in the management of volatility.
+Allocation to asset classes other than equities and bond allows the Fund to gain exposure to other forms of return which can help to reduce the overall volatility of the portfolio.
+These assets are in the main lower correlated to equities and are expected to generate returns broadly similar over the long term and so allocation to these can maintain the expected return and assist in the management of volatility.